-Electricity cost calculator allows consumers to estimate annual electricity cost in a straightforward way.
-Paying those monthly bills it's normal to ask: how much does electricity cost?
-Plotting down a few values in this electricity calculator will save you some time and give you a precise answer to the question, for example when you consider switching to LED bulbs.
-You might also want to see electricity cost - single usage calculator.
+The electricity cost calculator allows consumers to estimate their annual electricity cost in a straightforward way.
+After you pay your monthly bills for a while it's normal to ask: how much does electricity cost?
+By simply entering a few values in this electricity calculator will save yourself time and effort as well as getting a precise answer to the question.
+It well help you calculate, for example, the money you would save if you switched to LED bulbs.
+You might also want to check out our electricity cost - single usage calculator.

 How does the electricity cost calculator work?